littledot/Permission-Nanny/README.md

 Currently, LocationManager (partial), SmsManager, TelephonyManager, WifiManager and all Content Providers are supported.
 See [request factories][simple-pkg] for a detailed list of all available requests.

 # Are there any examples?

 Check out the [/appDemo][appdemo-main-activity-java] directory or the demo app [Permission Nanny Demo][demo-app] on Google Play.

+# Where can I find complete documentation?

+[Documentation][docs] is available but still a work-in-progress.
+[Nanny.java][nanny-java] & [PermissionRequest.java]
+[permission-request-java] are the most extensive documentation and should cover most areas of Permission Nanny.

+# Where can I ask questions?

+Please direct your questions to the [Permission Nanny mailing list][mailing-list]; I will try my best to answer them.

 # License